grafana/agent/docs/sources/flow/reference/cli/convert.md

 equal to `-`, `grafana-agent convert` converts the contents of standard input.
 Otherwise, `grafana-agent convert` reads and converts the file from disk specified by the argument.

-The `--write` flag can be specified to write the contents of the converted file on disk with the converted results. `--write` can only be provided when `grafana-agent convert` is not reading from standard input.
+The `--output` flag can be specified to write the contents of the converted file on disk to the specified path. `--output` can only be provided when `grafana-agent convert` is not reading from standard input.

 The command fails if the file being converted has syntactically incorrect